 SWE aims to inform the public of the qualifications of women engineers and the opportunities open to them.
 SWE serve as a center of information on women in engineering and encourages women engineers to attain high levels of educational and professional achievement.

-The Engineering Student Leadership Board (S.E.L.B.) is an undergraduate and graduate student group within the FAMU-FSU College of Engineering that serves in an advisory and leadership capacity for students by acting as an advocate and liaison between students and the College.
-They work with the FAMU-FSU College of Engineering administration to provide a student-centered perspective in decision making and implementation of goals, projects, and initiatives.
-The S.E.L.B. also oversees beneficial programming for students, helps with recruitment objectives, and improves opportunities for personal and professional growth available at the College.
+The Engineering Student Leadership Board (SELB) is an undergraduate and graduate student group within the FAMU-FSU College of Engineering that serves in an advisory and leadership capacity for students by acting as an advocate and liaison between students and the administration.
+They work with the FAMU-FSU Engineering leadership to provide a student-centered perspective in decision making and implementation of goals, projects and initiatives.
+The SELB also advocates for beneficial programming for students, helps with recruitment objectives and encourages opportunities for personal and professional growth available at the college.

 The Student Executive Council serves as an advisory board and liaison between the student organizations and the college of Engineering.
 The council is comprised of the College of Engineering's student organization presidents or their designee, the Associate Dean, Director of Student Services, and the Recruitment Coordinator.
 Meetings are scheduled regularly once a month during the fall and spring semesters.
 Representatives from other departments or programs are welcome to attend regularly scheduled meetings and address the Council on upcoming events, volunteer opportunities, or request feedback from the group.

 In 1885 the Tau Beta Pi association was created at Lehigh University by Edward H. Williams, Jr. to "mark in a fitting manner those who have conferred honor upon their Alma Mater by distinguished scholarship and exemplary character as students in engineering, or by their attainments as alumni in the field of engineering, and to foster a spirit of liberal culture in engineering colleges".